gehhartt/Rain-Prediction/README.md

 ### Objective
 - To build a model that predicts the rainfall using fuzzy logic and artificial intelligence.
 - To alert the public early for upcoming heavy rain.
-- To inform the authorities of potential flooding to better handle the situation.
+- To inform the authorities of potential flooding to better handle the situations.